Friday, March 23, 2018

 imagery in a creative response.

-It’s a fun and immersive way to move your body and engage
+It’s an immersive way to move and engage

 your imagination!